zukulent0/Swap-League/rules.md

 ## Contact Information ##
 - Hello everyone!
 I am **saltedbread** and I will be organizing this Puyo Puyo Tetris League!
-- You may contact me via Twitter (@saltedbread) and on Discord (saltedbread#3722)
+- You may contact me via Twitter <a href="https://twitter.com/saltedbread">@saltedbread</a> and on Discord (saltedbread#3722)
-- The HardDrop Discord channel will have a specific channel for this league at #pptleague.
+- The <a href="https://discord.gg/harddrop">Hard Drop Discord</a> channel will have a specific channel for this league at #pptleague.
 Ideally you may use this channel to contact me for things specific to the league like scheduling.
 If you do not want to use Discord or can't, contact via Twitter is fine too!

 ## League Overview ##
 - Game used is Puyo Puyo Tetris for the PC (Steam)
 - Players will be placed on leagues that will contain players who belong in the same skill level
-- The different leagues are given letters (S,A,B,C,...) with S league containing the strongest players
+- The different leagues are given letters (S,A,B,C,D) with S league containing the strongest players
-- Maximum player count for S League is 5 players
+- Maximum player count for S League is 6 players
-- Maximum player count for A,B,C leagues is 9 players
+- Maximum player count for A,B,C leagues is 10 players
 - D League has NO PLAYER LIMIT!
 - League size may be increased based on demand
-- Leagues will run on a Round Robin bracket: S league will play every player in the league twice while the other leagues will play every player in the league only once
+- Leagues will run on a Round Robin bracket: S league will play every player in the league twice while the other leagues (A/B/C) will play every player in the league only once
 - Depending on size, D League will either run as Round Robin (9 or less) or Swiss format (10 or more)
-- The run time for this League season is 1 month
+- The run time for this League season is 10 Weeks

 ## Scheduling ##